projf/projf-explore/lib/README.md

 # Verilog Library from Project F

-Verilog designs used across Project F.
+Verilog designs used across Project F. Learn more at [projectf.io](https://projectf.io/) and follow [@WillFlux](https://twitter.com/WillFlux) for updates.

 This section of the repository is still being populated.